davekirby/EFFProject/report/PROJ_KirbyD.md

 ### Adding predict_proba to the classifier and making the fitness function configurable
 Many scikit-learn predictors have a `predict_proba` method that output the class probabilities.
 It would be possible to add the same method to `FuzzyClassifier` by taking the weights generated for the consequences and normalising them so they sum to one.

-The classifier currently uses the accuracy as the metric that it is trying to maximise.
+The classifier currently uses the prediction accuracy as the metric that it is trying to maximise.
 This could be made configurable so that other metrics can be used instead, such as F1 score or ROC AUC.
 Some of the metrics will require the `predict_proba` method to be implemented first.

 ### Add diagnostics to the classifier when making a decision
 It would be possible to add a method to the classifier where you pass it a single data point and it outputs the strength with which each rule is triggered when making the prediction.
 This could be useful for improving explainability such as when using the classifier for medical diagnosis.